BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 #### As an optional addon

-> Load the optional addon after BG3SX.
-If you are using the in game mod manager, don't {.is-warning}
+> Load any optional Whitelist addon **AFTER** BG3SX.
+If you are using the in game mod manager, don't, as it doesn't actually create a loadorder anymore.
+{.is-warning}